 High Power Testing: Qo & Pressure Sensitivity Measurements:

-Preface: Qo is the inherent quality factor of the cavity and is an intrinsic measure of how (im)perfect of a conductor it is.
-(Aka.
-How much heat the cavity will evolve relative to its stored energy (at a specific gradient)).
-To measure Qo we will be turning the cryomodule into a giant bomb calorimeter to perform the measurement.
+Preface: Qo is the inherent quality factor of the cavity and is an intrinsic measure of how perfect or imperfect a conductor it is. (i.e. How much heat the cavity will evolve relative to its stored energy at a specific gradient).
+To measure Qo, we will be turning the cryomodule into a giant bomb calorimeter.
 The inlet JT valve and outlet RT valve are closed, and the various sources of heat monitored via the changing temperature and pressure over time.

 The 3 heat sources considered are as follows:

 Static – This is continuous heat leakage into the module and is constant at a given cavity location.
-This is the background on top of which we must make our other measurements.
+This is the background on top of which we must make the other measurements.

 Electric Heater – There is a calibrated heater which conducts to the Helium bath which the cryogenics group uses to maintain a constant stable heat load in the module and which trades off load against the RF heat of the cavity when it is on.
 This is done to maintain a constant heat load on the Helium plant and avoid cryogenic heat and pressure oscillations which would make the plant harder to control.
 For this measurement, it is a calibrated heat source to compare against.